Mountain Spruce Forests As Hotspots for Extremes: Impacts, Resilience and Management Priorities (MountEx)

 2021 - 2024

 Kooperation FinanzierungMountain spruce forests, crucial for protecting against natural hazards and providing other essential ecosystem services, face escalating threats from climate change.
-The MountEx project identifies forests at risk, develops adaption strategies, and optimizes operational forest management planning.
+The MountEx project identifies forests at risk, develops adaptation strategies, and optimizes operational forest management planning.
 This will contribute to improved decision support for management priorities and strategies related to future extreme disturbances in spruce-dominated mountain forests.

 Spruce-dominated mountain forests comprise over 50 percent of Switzerland’s alpine forests, serving as habitats for diverse species and providing critical ecosystem services such as carbon sequestration, water retention, and soil stabilization.
 They are a source of timber, an important place of recreation, and they safeguard communities by acting as protection against natural hazards such as avalanches and rockfall.
 However, as climate change drives more frequent and severe extreme weather events and disturbances, mountain spruce forests are increasingly at risk – and the degradation of these forests could have severe consequences for ecosystems, the economy, and human health.
 Effective and proactive management strategies are therefore urgently needed to enhance forest resilience, protect their biodiversity, and safeguard the vital ecosystem services they provide.